SyncfusionExamples/Blazor-Diagram-Examples/README.md

 # Blazor Diagram Examples

-A comprehensive collection of sample projects showcasing the features and capabilities of the Blazor Diagram component built with Syncfusion.
+A comprehensive collection of demo applications and sample projects showcasing the features and capabilities of the Blazor Diagram component built with Syncfusion.

 ## Project Overview